 Turnaround time is ~8 weeks from the point of sample receipt and agreement to proceed with testing following the outcome of benefits investigation.

 Only variants related to the reason(s) for testing are reported, unless the patient has opted-in to receive incidental findings.
-When opted-in, we only report incidental findings within the 59 actionable genes recommended by ACMG, and only if the variants are classified as pathogenic or likely pathogenic.
+When opted-in, we report incidental findings within the 59 actionable genes recommended by ACMG, and only if the variants are classified as pathogenic or likely pathogenic.
 Please note that the incidental findings opt-in is only available for Genomic Unity™ Exome Plus Analysis.

 Publications & Downloadable Documents